8bitgeek/twitter-said-what/README.md

 - The jSON string contains all the input parameters, and is used to construct the query.
 - After the query runs, the output CSV file is generated using the php session id generated filename.
 - The output folder is "csv" folder, and must have write permission for your web server to be able to write there.
+- Whenever a query is submitted, the clean script runs and will remove output files older than preset minutes (10).

 # Using the `tweets` script